 His appetite for violence killed FNB volunteers and incarcerated one.
 These non-non violent people perished and suffered during War on Drugs operations that killed more than 12,000 which the great majority came from poor families and marginalized communities.
-Essentially, the war on drugs program is war against the poor and intended to intimidate the people and all forms of oppositions in general.
+Essentially, the war on drugs program is a war against the poor and intended to intimidate the people and all forms of opposition in general.

-This law will categorize the activities and initiatives of FNB volunteers, autonomous activists and anarchists as terrorism.
-Under this law, solidarity actions which commonly conduct by the said groups of people will be considered as crime allowing the state to detain suspected individuals without a warrant; longer detentions without charge and give the executive branch more power against dissent.
+This law will categorize the activities and initiatives of FNB volunteers, autonomous activists, and anarchists as terrorism.
+Under this law, solidarity actions which commonly conducted by the said groups of people will be considered as crime allowing the state to detain suspected individuals without a warrant; longer detentions without charge and give the executive branch more power against dissent.
 It ruled out the Human Security Act removing government obligations to compensate wrongly accused people.